jollem/caromgenie/README.md

 What _could_ be done in the future

+- Sharing the state
+  - Different UI for observing running game
+- PWA support
+- SEO
-- Support for extension
+- Support for shotclock extension
 - Configurability
   - Innings limit (game length)
-  - Shotclock length
+  - Shotclock duration
 - "Raisa" support (in-house handicap system)
+- Winning screen (how to handle draw?)
+- Codebase cleanup
-- Sharing the state
+- Tests!
-  - Different UI for observing running game